When REST Leaves SOAP Rest

 REST, or “Representational State Transfer”, was created by Roy Fielding in 2000.
 It was first introduced in his PhD dissertation in which he explores several network-based architectural styles.
 REST is thoroughly described in Chapter 5 of his dissertation.
-In this section he states in summary that REST “provides a set of architectural constraints that, when applied as a whole, emphasizes scalability of component interactions, generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems.”
+In this section, he states in summary that REST “provides a set of architectural constraints that, when applied as a whole, emphasizes scalability of component interactions, the generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems.”

 So, REST can be described as a way of building Web services by following a set of specific constraints between consumers and providers:

 Separation of concerns between clients and servers: following this approach, clients should not be concerned about data storage, just as servers should not be concerned about user interfaces.
 This completely decouples the development of clients and servers, and enables the usage of economies of scale.

 Communication between clients and servers must be stateless: servers should not store any information about the context of clients between calls, with the exception of session information that is used to maintain authentication.

 Clients should be able to cache responses: all server responses should contain enough cache-related information.
 Clients can then rely on that information, and decide for themselves whether or not it is appropriate to cache responses.

 Connections might occur through several communication layers: clients shouldn’t be able to distinguish if they’re directly connected to the application server or to an intermediary agent that relays the information.
 This enables the usage of Proxy servers, and several other forms of scalability technology.